First baseman: In general

 The nature of play at first base often requires first basemen to stay close to the bag to hold runners or to reach the bag before the batter.
 First basemen are not typically expected to have the range required of a third baseman, shortstop, second baseman or an outfielder.
 As a result, first base is not usually perceived to be as physically demanding as other positions.
 However, it can also be a very hard position to play; a large amount of concentration and timing is required.
-Though many play at first base their entire career, it is common for veteran players to be moved to first base to extend their careers or to accommodate other recently acquired players.
-Facing a possible trade or a considerable reduction in playing time, a player will usually opt to move to first base instead.
-Catchers and corner outfielders are often moved to first base due to deteriorating health or if their fielding abilities at their original position are detrimental to the team.
+Though many play at first base their entire career, occasionally veteran players move to first base to extend their careers or to accommodate other recently acquired players.
+Facing a possible trade or a considerable reduction in playing time, a player may opt to move to first base instead.
+Catchers and corner outfielders sometimes move to first base due to deteriorating health or if their fielding abilities at their original position are detrimental to the team.